 Beyond Menai Bridge town, I continued to shadow the straits as I headed toward Beaumaris.
 There I followed the road along the front and pass the splendid castle.
 Then I climbed again as I headed inland towards my pre-booked campsite at Kingsbridge Caravan and Camping Park.
 The site is immaculately kept and its owners were helpful and friendly.
 I erected my tent and sorted my stuff out before freewheeling back to Beaumaris for my evening meal letting the cooler evening air pass through my body.

-Having cycled all day and not showered, I wanted somewhere where I could eat outside.
+Having cycled all day and not showered, I wanted somewhere I could eat outside.
 Unfortunately, I did not follow the advice of the campsite owners and instead chose a nice looking restaurant on the front.
 My meal was poor and did not live up to my hard-earned appetite and after a twenty minute wait for a second pot of tea, which failed to arrive, I paid my bill and left.
 In defence of the three members of front house staff, they were busy and their combined ages probably didn’t add up to mine!
 Management was conveniently absent.

 Returning to camp I tried a different route back and visited St Catherine’s church at Llanfaes whose bell I’d heard earlier whilst I had been pitching my tent.
 Back at the campsite, I had an amazing shower.
 After my day’s cycling, the use of the shower facilities alone was worth the cost of the pitch.

 Settling down for the night, I lay in my tent listening to a tawny owl, only yards away.
 I haven’t seen an owl this year, but it’s always comforting to hear one so close.
 I came to the conclusion that it was a young one calling to be fed.
 Its call remained constant, at least until I fell asleep.